sogriffin98/northernbug.github.io/meeting_details/northernbug10.md

 # Agenda

 We have now filled the agenda for the day - we had a lot of interest and it's great to highlight such diverse research (talks and posters!).
 We decided to go for 10 minute talks based on requests of attendees and wanting to fit as many in as possible.
 Posters and talks will be judged by the NorthernBUG steering committee and attendees, with prizes awarded for the top scoring.
+Information and workshop materials for the [Git training session are available here](https://github.com/alastair-droop/northernbug10-git-workshop).

 If you have a suggestion you'd like us (or organisers of the next meeting) to take on board, let us know!